Capital Investment: Definition, Examples and How It Works

 Capital Investment in the Economy

-At a national level, it boosts GDP, infrastructure, and innovation:
+At a national level, it boosts GDP, infrastructure, and innovation.
+Government spending on clean energy or VC firms funding AI startups are prime examples.

 Capital Investment vs Operating Expense